First offence drink driving

 The reason these laws exist is to protect road safety.
 Alcohol impairs judgment, reaction time, and coordination, increasing the risk of accidents and injuries.
 Australia's legal framework aims to deter driving under the influence and reduce harm on the roads.

-If you receive a first offence drink driving charge, it's important to understand your options.
+People who receive a first offence drink driving charge often look into the options that may be available to them.
 You may be eligible for diversion programs or other alternatives in some states, depending on your circumstances and the specifics of your case.

 Key points